HewlettPackard/swarm-learning/README.md

   - [Videos](docs/videos.md)
   - [URLs](docs/URL.md)

-## Acronyms and Abbreviation
+## Acronyms and Abbreviations
-  Refer to [Acronyms and Abbreviation](docs/acronyms.md) for more information.
+  Refer to [Acronyms and Abbreviations](docs/acronyms.md) for more information.

 ## Getting in touch
   Feedback and questions are appreciated.
 You can use the issue tracker to report bugs on GitHub.